simtecsystem/CakePHP-SofortCom-Plugin/README.md

     // Encryption key for sending encrypted data to SofortCom 'encryptionKey' => 'A_SECRET_KEY_MUST_BE_32_BYTES_LONG',

-    // This is the name of your function in your AppController
-    // that will be called when the notification url gets called
-    // Your function will get the arguments:
-    // shop_id          Identifier for your order, shopping cart etc.
-    // status           status for which this notification was sent
-    // transaction      transaction number of notification message
-    // time             timestamp of the notification message
-    // transationData   SofortLibTransactionData
-    'notifyCallback' => 'afterSofortComNotification',

     // Default CurrencyCode.
     // You can override this when preparing the payment request.
     'currency' => 'EUR',